 The Program Evaluation and Review Technique, commonly abbreviated to PERT is a model for project management developed by the United States Department of Defense's US Navy Special Projects Office in 1958 as part of the Polaris mobile submarine-launched ballistic missile project.

 PERT is a method for analysing the tasks involved in completing a given project, especially the time needed to complete each task and identifying the minimum time required to complete the total project.

 Product Breakdown Structure (PBS)

 In project management, a Product Breakdown Structure (PBS) is an exhaustive, hierarchical tree structure of components that make up a project deliverable, arranged in whole-part relationship.

-A PBS can help clarify what is to be delivered by the project and can help build a work breakdown structure.
+A PBS can help clarify what is to be delivered by the project and can contribute to building a work breakdown structure.

 The PRINCE2 project management method suggests the use of product based planning, part of which is developing a Product Breakdown Structure.

 The United States Department of Defense (DOD) created the Work Breakdown Structure concept as part of the Polaris mobile submarine-launched ballistic missile project.